thinkpace/prometheus/README.md

 ## Upgrade

-Ansible role is creating a cronjob which updates base image every night.
+Ansible role is creating a cronjob which updates base images every night.

 # Backup